 Despite the lofty ideals set forth in founding documents like the Declaration of Independence and the Constitution, the United States has always harbored hate as a very real part of its cultural DNA.
 So it should really not be a surprise that a particularly odious perversion of religious freedom has resulted in legislation in the state of Indiana that will make it legal to hate.

-While there will always be those who argue that America is exceptional in every way, in one very way the United States is just like every other country in the world.
+While there will always be those who argue that America is exceptional in every way, in one very way, the reality is that the United States is just like every other country in the world.
 Humans act out hatred of other humans for reasons ranging from race to gender to nationality to religion.
 And even a cursory overview of American history reveals organized and institutional hatred directed against Americans of African origin through slavery and beyond, Native Americans through genocide, Jews, Irish immigrants, Italian immigrants, women who wanted to vote or the right to choose control over their bodies, Chinese immigrants, Japanese Americans through concentration camps and gay men and women through continuing bigotry, discrimination and prejudice.

 It would be nice to think that America has evolved to the point where hatred is no longer celebrated, much less legislated.
 But that thinking would not be fact based.
 Too many Americans hate President Obama because he is an American of African origin.
 Too many Americans, descendants of immigrants themselves, hate 21st century immigrants because they are not white.
-Too many Americans hate men and women simply because their gender preference does not conform to their own stated preference.
+Too many Americans hate men and women simply because their gender preference does not conform to their own stated or presumed preference.